python/exceptiongroups/except_star.md

 that it is not handling.

-The purpose of this PEP, then, is to add the `except*` syntax for handling `ExceptionGroups`s in the interpreter, which in turn requires that `ExceptionGroup` is added as a builtin type.
+The purpose of this PEP, then, is to add the `except*` syntax for handling `ExceptionGroup`s in the interpreter, which in turn requires that `ExceptionGroup` is added as a builtin type.
 The semantics of handling `ExceptionGroup`s are not backwards compatible with the current exception handling semantics, so we are not proposing to modify the behavior of the